Downtown Grand Forks: Historic district

 Architects who designed buildings in the area include Buechner & Orth, Joseph Bell DeRemer, Cass Gilbert, Theodore B. Wells, and others.

 When listed, the district included 42 contributing buildings, four contributing structures, and 15 non-contributing buildings.
 The area was surveyed in a 1981 study of Downtown Grand Forks historical resources.

 Downtown today

 In recent years, a number of new stores and restaurants have opened up downtown.
 The city has recently been encouraging the construction of new apartments and condos in the downtown area.
 Several new and remodeled buildings offer upscale housing in stand-alone buildings or above businesses for varying prices.

-Also, a farmer's market is held every Saturday (9AM to 2PM) from mid-June to mid-September in the Town Square on the corner of 3rd Street S. and DeMers Avenue.
+Also, a farmer's market is held every Saturday (9 a.m. to 2 p.m.) from mid-June to mid-September in the Town Square on the corner of 3rd Street S. and DeMers Avenue.

 Each June, the downtown area and the neighboring Greater Grand Forks Greenway play host to the Grand Cities Art Fest.